naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.26.VLAN.config.and.concepts.md

 The traffic from the PC attached to the IP phone passes through the IP phone untagged.
 The link between the switch and the IP phone acts as a modified trunk to carry both the tagged voice traffic and untagged data traffic

 #### Trunking VLANs

+A VLAN trunk is an Ethernet point-to-point link between an Ethernet switch interface and an Ethernet interface on another networking device, such as a router or switch, carrying the traffic of multiple VLANs over the singular link.
+A VLAN trunk enables you to extend the VLANs across an entire network.
+A VLAN trunk does not belong to a specific VLAN, instead it serves as a conduit for VLANs between switches.

+When